Ceelog/phpdoc-en/src/language/types/type-juggling.md

 ?>
 ```

-If the last two examples above seem odd, see
+If the last two examples above seem odd, see how
-<a href="/language/types/string.html#language.types.string.conversion" class="link">String conversion to numbers</a>.
+<a href="/language/types/numeric-strings.html" class="link">numeric strings</a>
+convert to integers.

 To force a variable to be evaluated as a certain type, see the section
 on